EN | |

 15 min

-1. The examination will be performed only when the patient is asleep after monitored anaesthesia care administered by anaesthesiologist, to avoid any discomfort.
-The anaesthesiologists participate in providing anaesthetic opinions to patients prior to the endoscopy.
-During the procedure, they will constantly monitor the stability of vital signs including pulse, breathe, blood pressure, to preserve the vitality of important organ functions.
+The examination will be performed only when the patient is asleep after monitored anaesthesia care administered by anaesthesiologist, to avoid any discomfort.
+Anaesthesiologists will participate in providing an anaesthesia opinion prior to the endoscopy.
+During the procedure, they will constantly monitor the stability of vital signs including pulse, breathing, and blood pressure, making sure vital organs are functioning as normal.
 Monitored anaesthesia care is a special alternative for patients that require maximum comfort and safety.

-3. A tissue sample is taken from the stomach lining to diagnose H. pylori infection.
+A tissue sample will be taken from the stomach lining to diagnose H. pylori infection.

-4. If a suspicious area is seen on the lining of the stomach or oesophagus, the doctor will remove a biopsy for laboratory test.
+If a suspicious area is seen on the lining of the stomach or oesophagus, the doctor will remove a tissue sample for laboratory test.

 • The patient will be taken to the recovery room for further monitoring by a team of healthcare professionals.
-It will take for a while to be awake after the procedure.
+It will take a while for the patient to wake up after the procedure.

 • Personal resting suites are provided for patients to take a 15 minutes nap to wear off the sedation.
-Family members can accompany with the patient during the rest.
+Family members can accompany with the patient for the duration.

-• During the gastroscopy, a tissue may be removed for laboratory test.
-As the removal of the tissue may cause some small wounds, the patient may feel discomfort within a few days after surgery.
-Patients are recommended to avoid drinking coffee, milk tea, strong tea, and alcoholic drinks.
-And patients should take postoperative drugs prescribed by the surgeon.
+• During the gastroscopy, tissue may be removed for laboratory test.
+As the removal of tissue may cause some small wounds, the patient may feel discomfort for a few days after surgery.
+Patients are recommended to avoid drinking coffee, milk tea, strong tea, and alcoholic drinks and take postoperative drugs prescribed by the surgeon.

-• As the patient is sedated, he/she should be accompanied by at least a friend or a family member aged above 18.
+• While the patient is under deep sedation, he/she should be accompanied by at least a friend or a family member aged above 18.

-• The sedation and the anaesthetics may temporarily affect one's co-ordination and reasoning skills, therefore, avoid driving, drinking alcohol, making any important decision or signing legal document in 24 hours after the procedure.
+• The sedation and the anaesthetics may temporarily affect one's co-ordination and reasoning skills, driving, drinking alcohol, making any important decision or signing legal document in 24 hours after the procedure should be avoided.

 • The effect of local anaesthetics will keep the throat numb for about an hour, during which swallowing is rendered difficult.
 These should disappear within a day.
 Please inform your doctor if these symptoms persist.